nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This application UI is split into `5 sections`.
 * `Input Command`: This is where you should key in your commands, and press enter to execute
 * `Application's Reply`: Errors or success messages will appear here after you execute any commands
-* `List of Clients`: Every client that you have will appear here
+* `List Of Clients`: Every client that you have will appear here
-* `List of Transactions`: Transactions with a specific client will appear here if you use the [view command](#viewing-a-client--view), or it will show all transactions with every client if you use the [filter command](#filtering-the-transaction-display--filter)
+* `Transaction details`: A list of transactions with a specific client will appear here if you use the [view command](#viewing-a-client--view), or it will show all transactions with every client if you use the [filter command](#filtering-the-transaction-display--filter)
-* `Remarks of specified client`: Remarks of specified client will appear here
+* `Remarks Of Specified Client`: Remarks of specified client will appear here

 ## Quick start